Military history: Ancient warfare

-Lastly, as nation states evolved and empires grew, the increased need for order and efficiency lead to an increase in the number of records and writings.
-Officials and armies would have good reason for keeping detailed records and accounts involving any and all things concerning a matter such as warfare that, in the words of Sun Tzu, was "a matter of vital importance to the state".
+Lastly, as nation states evolved and empires grew, the increasing need for order and efficiency led to more records and writings.
+Officials and armies would have good reason for keeping detailed records and accounts involving anything concerning a matter such as warfare that, in the words of Sun Tzu, was "a matter of vital importance to the state".
 For all these reasons, military history comprises a large part of ancient history.

-Notable militaries in the ancient world included the Egyptians, Assyrians, Babylonians, Persians, Ancient Greeks (notably the Spartans and Macedonians), Kushites, Indians (notably the Magadhas, Gangaridais, Gandharas and Cholas), Early Imperial Chinese (notably the Qin and Han dynasties), Xiongnu Confederation, Ancient Romans, and Carthaginians.
+Notable militaries in the ancient world included the Egyptians, Assyrians, Babylonians, Persians, Ancient Greeks (notably the Spartans and Macedonians), Kushites, Indians (notably the Magadhas, Gangaridais, Gandharas and Cholas), early Imperial Chinese (notably the Qin and Han dynasties), Xiongnu Confederation, Ancient Romans, and Carthaginians.

 The Fertile Crescent of Mesopotamia was the center of several prehistoric conquests.
 Mesopotamia was conquered by the Sumerians, Akkadians, Babylonians, Assyrians and Persians.
 Iranians were the first nation to introduce cavalry into their army.

-Egypt began growing as an ancient power, but eventually fell to the Libyans, Nubians, Assyrians, Persians, Greeks, Romans, Byzantines and Arabs.
+Egypt began growing as an ancient power, but eventually fell to the Libyans, Nubians, Assyrians, Persians, Greeks, Romans, Byzantines, and Arabs.

 The earliest recorded battle in India was the Battle of the Ten Kings.
-The Indian epics Mahabharata and Ramayana are centered on conflicts and refer to military formations, theories of warfare and esoteric weaponry.
-Chanakya's Arthashastra contains a detailed study on ancient warfare, including topics on espionage and war elephants.
+The Indian epics Mahabharata and Ramayana center on conflict and address military formations, theories of warfare, and esoteric weaponry.
+Chanakya's Arthashastra contains a detailed study of ancient warfare, including topics such as espionage and war elephants.